What Is a Nontraditional Student?

 - Prospective nontrads should prioritize colleges offering flexibility and affordability.

-If asked to describe the typical college student, most people would probably think of a young adult who lives on campus and pays for their tuition with help from their parents.
+Most people would probably picture the typical college student as a young adult who lives on campus and pays for their education with help from their parents or guardians.

-But not all college students look like this.
-In fact, nontraditional students, or those who differ from the traditional student image, make up the majority of postsecondary students in the U.S. A 2015 study by the National Center for Education Statistics (NCES) concluded that 74% of college students could be considered nontraditional.
+But not all students look like this.
+In fact, nontraditional students make up the majority of postsecondary students in the U.S. A 2015 study by the National Center for Education Statistics (NCES) found that 74% of college students could be considered nontraditional.

 NCES defines a nontraditional college student using three main criteria:

-If you meet at least one of the above criteria, you'll fall under the nontraditional student umbrella in the eyes of the U.S. government.
+Meeting at least one of the above criteria would make you a nontraditional student in the eyes of the U.S. government.

-But many schools have their own definitions of nontraditional students.
+Even with the NCES guidelines above, many schools have their own definition of nontraditional student.
 Whereas some colleges maintain stricter criteria, others permit students to self-identify as nontraditional.

 Key Challenges Facing Nontraditional Students

 Nontraditional college students often face more challenges than traditional students.
-Below are some of the biggest hurdles nontraditional students must work to overcome.
+Below are some of the biggest hurdles nontrads must work to overcome.

 Balancing School, Life, and Work